wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/django.rst

   of failed login attempts in ``django`` powered sites
 - `django-csp`_ - `Content Security Policy`_ for ``django``
 - `django-referrer-policy`_ - middleware implementing the `Referrer-Policy`_
+- `django-health-check`_ - checks for various conditions and provides reports when anomalous behavior is detected

 Development only extensions: